dereneaton/ipyrad/docs/outline.rst

 4. Joint estimation of heterozygosity and error rate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step4 jointly estimates sequencing error rate and heterozygosity based on counts of site patterns across clustered reads using the ML equation from Lynch (20XX).
+Step4 jointly estimates sequencing error rate and heterozygosity based on counts of site patterns across clustered reads.
 These estimates are used in step5 for consensus base calling.
 If the max_alleles_consens is set to 1 (haploid) then heterozygosity is fixed to 0 and only error rate is estimated.
 For all other settings of max_alleles_consens